vidushirajhans/procurement-supply-chain-analysis/README.md

-\## Assumptions \& Limitations
+## Assumptions \& Limitations

-\- This is order-line transaction data, not warehouse stock-level data —
+\- This is order-line transaction data, not warehouse stock-level data;

 &#x20; "inventory movement" here is inferred from order value and frequency, a